nameisbri/discloser/README.md

 ### User Management

-- As a user, I want to create a secure personal account so I can safely store my health information
+- As a user, I want to create a secure account
-- As a user, I want to log in securely to access my stored test results and information
+- As a user, I want to log in securely

 ### Result Management

-- As a user, I want to upload my test results by file or manual entry so I can store them digitally
+- As a user, I want to upload test results (file/manual)
-- As a user, I want sensitive information automatically anonymized when I share results so my privacy is protected
+- As a user, I want to share results with basic anonymization
-- As a user, I want to generate PDFs of my results so I can share them
+- As a user, I want to generate PDFs of results

-### Education & Resources

-- As a user, I want to view testing guidelines so I know when to get tested
-- As a user, I want to find information about healthcare access in my area so I can get care when needed
-- As a user, I want to search a directory of local clinics so I can find testing locations near me
+- Basic educational content (static, no search/directory features)

 ## Implementation